Prevailing Research Areas for Music AI in the Era of Foundation Models

 \subsection{Music Performance}

 Using neural networks as live musical instruments introduces a new paradigm in musical creativity, where artificial intelligence collaborates with human musicians to generate novel sounds and compositions.
-RAVE \cite{caillon2021rave} has been used to play drum rhythms through integration with Max\footnote{\url{https://cycling74.com/products/max}} and controls from a motion sensor, allowing to create rhythms by waving the sensor in the air in distinctive, expressive gestures.
-The sampling and looping capabilities of VampNet \cite{garcia2023vampnet} have been used for creating live experimental soundscapes with a live instrumentalist by means of interplay of the musician with the model.
-AI models can also adapt in real-time to inputs from human performers allowing otherwise physically impossible instruments.
-An example is the HITar, an augmented acoustic guitar played with a hybrid-percussive technique, morphed and extended in real-time by \ac{AI}-generated sounds of the tabla \cite{martelloni2023real}.
+For instance, RAVE \citep{caillon2021rave} has been used to perform drum rhythms through integration with Max\footnote{\url{https://cycling74.com/products/max}} and motion sensor controls, allowing to create rhythms through expressive gestural movements in the air.
+Recently, researchers have developed an AI symbolic music jam bot, based off of Anticipatory Music Transformer \citep{Thickstun2023-vm}, to perform a live concert in real-time with GRAMMY-winning artist Jordan Rudess \citep{blanchard2025jam_bot}.
+The sampling and looping capabilities of VampNet \citep{garcia2023vampnet} have been used for creating live experimental soundscapes with a live instrumentalist through dynamic interplay between the musician with the model.

-We consider the usage of \ac{AI} to create totally new, previously undiscovered means of musical expression an especially exciting and worthwhile endeavor.
+AI models can also adapt in real-time to human performer inputs, enabling otherwise physically impossible instruments.
+The HITar exemplifies this approach: an augmented acoustic guitar played with hybrid-percussive technique, morphed and extended in real-time by AI-generated tabla sounds \citep{martelloni2023real}.
+We consider the usage of AI to create entirely new, previously undiscovered means of musical expression an especially exciting and worthwhile endeavor.